 When to Size Up

-- Your dog can no longer stand up fully without their head or ears touching the top
+- Your dog can't stand up fully without their head or ears touching the top

-- They cannot turn around comfortably without bumping the sides
+- They can't turn around comfortably without thumping the sides

-- They can no longer stretch out when lying on their side
+- They can't stretch out when lying on their side (Benny needs extra stretching room for his hip dysplasia, so I monitor this closely)

-- You notice your dog seems reluctant to enter the crate when they previously had no issue
+- You notice your dog seems reluctant to enter the crate when they'd previously had no issue

-For puppies, check the fit every two to four weeks during rapid growth periods.
-If you bought a crate with a divider panel, adjust the divider as your puppy grows rather than buying a new crate each time.
+For puppies, check their fit every two weeks during major growth spurts.
+If you bought a wire crate with a divider, just move the panel back as they grow instead of buying a new crate.

 Common Crate Sizing Mistakes

 Mistake 1: Buying the biggest crate possible.
-More space is not always better.
-For housetraining, the crate should be just large enough for the dog to stand, turn, and lie down.
-Too much space allows the dog to use one end as a bathroom.
+More space isn't always better.
+If you're housetraining, the crate should only be large enough for them to stand, turn, and sleep.
+Extra space just gives them a designated bathroom corner.

 Mistake 2: Using the same crate for a puppy and adult dog without a divider.
-A 10-pound puppy in a 48-inch crate has far too much room.
-Use a divider panel to partition the space and expand it as the puppy grows.
+Plunking a 10-pound puppy into a 48-inch crate is asking for accidents.
+Use a divider panel.
+It saves you from buying four different crates in one year.

 Mistake 3: Measuring to the tip of the tail.
-Measure to the base of the tail.
-Dogs naturally curl or tuck their tails when lying down, so including the full tail length leads to an oversized crate.
+Always measure to the base of the tail.
+Dogs curl up when they sleep.
+Including a long tail in your math will result in a comically oversized crate.

 Final Thoughts

-If you are starting from scratch, a wire crate with an included divider panel -- like the MidWest iCrate -- is the most versatile and cost-effective option for most dogs.
+If you're starting from scratch, a wire crate with an included divider panel -- like the MidWest iCrate -- is the smartest starting point.
+After testing over 600 dog products since 2019, this remains the most versatile and cost-effective choice for most dogs.